Rodrixx05/nba-mvp-prediction-app-gcp/README.md

 Anybody who wants to check the NBA MVP Prediction Web App can test it navigating to the next link: [nba-mvp-prediction.xyz](https://nba-mvp-prediction.xyz).

-The app is currently in an initial phase and it will be updated regularly during the next months.

 ## App Structure

 The following diagram shows the structure of the app: